Invenietis/yodii-script/README.md

 It is under developpement and any contributions are welcome.

 ## Key aspects
-- Primary goal is full thread safety and API security.
-Not performance!
+- Primary goal is full thread safety and API security. *Not performance!*
-- Safe scripting language implemented as a a state machine (no thread at all but nevertheless interuptible: breakpoints, step in, step over, etc.).
+- Safe scripting language implemented as a a *state machine* (no thread at all but nevertheless interuptible: breakpoints, step in, step over, etc.).
-- Easy binding (two-way for writable properties and fields) to any external .Net object (uses reflection) but also an original way to publish an API to the script.
+- *Easy binding* (two-way for writable properties and fields for instance) to any external .Net object (uses reflection) that relies on a rather original way to publish an API to the script.
-- No dependency (currently released only on .Net 4.5.1) and less than 100KB dll.
+- *No dependency* (currently released only on .Net 4.5.1) and *still less than 100KB* dll.
-- Inspired from javascript but with important differences.
+- Inspired from javascript but with important differences to be more *.Net compliant*.

 ## To Do list
+- Introduce a dynamic namespace:
+ - One must be able to Register( "Invenietis.Support.Func", ... ).
+As soon as one level is registered, this locks the subordinated namespace (responsibility is given to the registered object).
 - Enable API securization (currently any properties or methods of external objects are callable).
   - A simple call validation hook should minimally do the job.
   - White/Black list and support of a kind of [SafeScript] attribute may be useful.